AmadeuszLew/PracowniaProgramowania/README.md

 ## Description

 We were given a task to create something in python.
 I've come up with the idea to create a game using pygame.
-Enemies level up, however, there's no mechanism for saving so the game takes 30sec up to a few minutes and the results are gone.
-I've no plans to develop further.
+Enemies level up, they shot faster at higher lvles, however, there's no mechanism for saving so the game takes 30sec up to a few minutes and the results are gone.

 #### Technologies